-Allergic reaction (such as a rash or fever)
+Allergic reaction (like a rash or fever)

-Other Treatments for Epilepsy
+Other treatments for epilepsy

-Vagus nerve stimulation: With vagus nerve stimulation (VNS), a device is placed under the skin in your chest.
+Vagus nerve stimulation.
+With vagus nerve stimulation (VNS), a device is placed under the skin in your chest.
 The device is connected to a nerve in your neck called the vagus nerve.
 The device sends electrical impulses through your vagus nerve to your brain.
 The impulses have been shown to help reduce seizures.

 Brain stimulation.
 A newer device is now available to stimulate a part of the brain to prevent a seizure from spreading.
 This is not for all types of seizures and only for adults with epilepsy.